Real-Time Update: Clean Energy Fuels Corp. (CLNE) Stock Navigates the Market with Up-to-Date Data

 The stock of Clean Energy Fuels Corp.
-(CLNE) has seen a 8.46% increase in the past week, with a -10.20% drop in the past month, and a -14.51% decrease in the past quarter.
-The volatility ratio for the week is 4.01%, and the volatility levels for the past 30 days are at 5.64% for CLNE.
-The simple moving average for the last 20 days is 0.46% for CLNE stock, with a simple moving average of -25.02% for the last 200 days.
+(CLNE) has gone up by 1.45% for the week, with a -7.89% drop in the past month and a -17.49% drop in the past quarter.
+The volatility ratio for the week is 4.15%, and the volatility levels for the past 30 days are 5.01% for CLNE.
+The simple moving average for the last 20 days is -2.11% for CLNE stock, with a simple moving average of -27.68% for the last 200 days.

 Is It Worth Investing in Clean Energy Fuels Corp.
 (NASDAQ: CLNE) Right Now?